-The long-awaited His Dark Materials TV series is finally underway.
-Philip Pullman‘s fantasy novels follow the adventures of a young girl, Lyra, who comes from a world where everyone has a talking animal “daemon.”
-The books move between parallel universes and tackle complex theological topics, which is probably why Hollywood couldn’t handle the Golden Compass movie in 2007.
+Based on Philip Pullman‘s bestselling fantasy novels, the show follows the adventures of a young girl, Lyra, who comes from a world where everyone has a talking animal “daemon.”
+The books move between parallel universes and tackle complex theological topics, which is probably why Hollywood botched the Golden Compass movie in 2007.

-His Dark Materials cast
+His Dark Materials TV cast

 His Dark Materials creative team

-The producers have assembled an all-star creative team, headed up by playwright and screenwriter Jack Thorne is the lead writer.
+The producers have assembled an all-star creative team, headed up by playwright and screenwriter Jack Thorne.
 His career began with gritty British dramas like Skins before moving to Hollywood projects in recent years.
 If you’re into YA fantasy, you probably know him from Harry Potter and the Cursed Child.
-This made him an obvious choice for His Dark Materials but also casts some doubt among fans.
+This made him an obvious choice for His Dark Materials but also cast some doubt among fans.
 While the theatrical production of The Cursed Child is a massive commercial success, his script earned criticism in Harry Potter fandom.
-But if you’re worried about His Dark Materials, it’s worth remembering that he’ll adapt directly from the books, rather than introducing a wholly new story.
+But if you’re worried about His Dark Materials, it’s worth remembering that he’s adapting directly from the books, rather than introducing a wholly new story.

 His Dark Materials trailer

 Prior to the full-length Comic-Con trailer, the first teaser trailer for His Dark Materials dropped on Feb.
 24, 2019.
 You can watch it below.

 His Dark Materials will premiere Nov.
 3 on BBC One.
 It will air in the U.S. just one day later on Nov.
 4 at 9pm ET on HBO.

 It’s time. #HisDarkMaterials premieres November 4 on @HBO. pic.twitter.com/XvtoCBDZ5h— His Dark Materials (@daemonsanddust) September 12, 2019